Author Guidelines

 GENERAL GUIDELINES

 Authors are encouraged to review “Preparing a Manuscript for Submission to a Medical Journal” published by the International Committee of Medical Journal Editors (ICMJE) prior to submitting an manuscript.
-Failure to comply with these instructions may result in a delayed review process.

-Authors should review the full Author Guidelines prior to submitting or emailing any documents.
 No fees or charges are required for manuscript processing and/or publishing materials in the journal.

 Changes of authorship or in the order of authors are not permitted once the paper has been accepted by Consultant.
+Requests to add or delete authors during the revision process must be sent to the editorial office for approval.

 REQUIRED FOR SUBMISSION

-Title page—Including submission title; authorship information with full name, academic degree(s) or credentials, and affiliations of each author; contact information for the corresponding author; disclosures of support; conflicts of interest; number of tables, figures, and images; and manuscript word count (excluding the abstract, figure or table legends, and references)
+Title page—Including submission title; authorship information with full name, academic degree(s) or credentials, and affiliations of each author; contact information for the corresponding author; disclosures of support; conflicts of interest; number of tables, figures, and images; and manuscript word count (excluding the abstract, figure or table legends, and references).

-Author Disclosure form(s)—Each author listed should complete an Author Disclosure form (eg, 4 authors, 4 disclosure forms)
+Author disclosure form(s)—Each author listed should complete an Author Disclosure form (eg, 4 authors, 4 disclosure forms).

 - A descriptive title should accompany each table or figure.